EinGyinMoe/Group3/use-cases/use-case-6.md

-# USE CASE: 6 Produce a city report requires name, country, district and population.
+# USE CASE: 6 Produce a report on getting all the countries in a continent organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an Organization user, I want to product a city report requires name, country, district and population so that I can support city information reporting of the organization.
+ an Organization user, I want to product a report on all the countries in the continent from database sorted in descending order so that I can support population reporting of the organization.

 ### Scope